Amarine9331/Amarine9331.github.io/_pages/about.md

 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/2f243e9d-dc8c-4765-99ff-3b66a59876d0" style="float: right; margin-left: 15px;" />

 👋🏼 Hello there!
-My name is **David A. Marinelarena**, and I am a Computational Biologist and Biotechnolgy Professional.
+My name is **David A. Marinelarena**, and I am a **Computational Biologist and Biotechnology Professional**.

 I am currently a **Graduate Student at Arizona State University (ASU)** pursuing a Master’s in *Computational Life Sciences*.

-My research sits at the intersection of **genomics, computational biology, bioinformatics, and machine learning**.  🧬👨🏻‍💻
+My research sits at the intersection of **genomics, computational biology, bioinformatics, and machine learning** 🧬👨🏻‍💻.

-I focus on developing and applying computational methods to analyze complex **multi-omics datasets** (genomics, transcriptomics, metabolomics, proteomics, and metagenomics). this entails utilising not just genetic information, but leveraging the entire multiome to build a more complete portrait of a Biological System.
+I focus on developing and applying computational methods to analyze complex **multi-omics datasets** (genomics, transcriptomics, metabolomics, proteomics, and metagenomics).
+This entails leveraging the entire multi-ome—not just genetic information—to build a more complete portrait of biological systems.

-I hope to continue building Computational Tools and providing research that helps both researchers and patients.
+I aim to continue building computational tools and conducting research that benefits both scientists and patients.

 ---